Sylius/Sylius/bundles/SyliusCartBundle.rst

         }
     }

 The class is in place, well done.

-Now we need to do some more coding, so the service is actually doing something.
+We need to do some more coding, so the service is actually doing its job.
-Then we can register it in container.
-In our example we want to put *Product* in our cart, so let's inject the entity manager to our resolver service.
+In our example we want to put *Product* in our cart, so we should inject the entity manager to our resolver service.

 .. code-block:: php